Why is My AC Not Blowing Cold Air?

 Most people know the chemical coolant, also known as the refrigerant, that helps to create cold air: Freon.
 Freon flows through your AC’s indoor and outdoor coil, drawing heat energy and humidity from the air and releasing it outside.
 While you should only have to add Freon to your central air conditioner once, a refrigerant leak reduces the system’s ability to cool the air.
 If you discover a refrigerant leak in your central air conditioner, it has to be fixed ASAP.
 Otherwise, the problem will only get worse.

-You need a license
+You need an EPA license

 However, since Freon is a chemical regulated strictly by the EPA, only people with professional licenses are allowed to handle it.
 You’ll need to reach out to your local HVAC maintenance company to help you repair the leak and refill the coolant in your air conditioner to get it up and running again.

-Do the maintenance
+Do the routine HVAC maintenance

 The refrigerant levels in air conditioners should be checked annually.
 A heat pump should be checked twice per year.
 Refrigerant leaks typically occur in the evaporator or condenser coils.
 Refrigerant leakage from these components or anywhere in the condenser unit is easy to find with a freon detector.
 This is also the best way to identify a faulty compressor.

-The hard-to-find leak
+The hard-to-find refrigerant leak

 Leaks in the refrigerant lines (or line-set) can be difficult to identify, locate, and repair.
 The line set is copper refrigerant tubing that connects the outdoor condenser unit to the indoor portion of your HVAC system.